KelvinDo183/SC4052-Cloud-Computing/README.md

 ```

 ## Conclusion
 Pagerank is a powerful tool for ranking web pages.
 Through the experiments, I have more hands-on experience with famous algorithms.
 In the future, I want to explore integrating neural networks.
-One question: **Is there a better way to do this with the Random Walker or Transition Matric? **.
+One question: <b>Is there a better way to do this with the Random Walker or Transition Matrix? <b>.
 This might involve exploration of more **Stochastic Processes** rather than Random Walk to get a better result.